1976–77 Portland Trail Blazers season: NBA Finals

 The Finals opened in the Spectrum on Sunday, May 22.
 The 76ers seemed unbeatable after the first two games.
-Erving opened Game 1 with a stupendous dunk off the opening tip.
-He finished with 33 points and Collins had 30 as Philadelphia won 107–101.
+Julius Erving opened Game 1 with a stupendous dunk off the opening tip.
+He finished with 33 points and Doug Collins had 30 as Philadelphia won 107–101.
 The Blazers were rattled enough to commit 34 turnovers.
 Walton finished with 28 points and 20 rebounds.

 In Game 2 four nights later, the Sixers won handily, 107–89.
-Jones and Dawkins handled Walton easily, while the Sixers dominated in the second quarter, scoring 14 points in one three-minute stretch on their way to a 61–43 halftime lead.
+Caldwell Jones and Darryl Dawkins handled Walton easily, while the Sixers dominated in the second quarter, scoring 14 points in one three-minute stretch on their way to a 61–43 halftime lead.
 The game became very physical with about five minutes left.
-First, Portland's Lloyd Neal and McGinnis squared off, followed by Lucas and Erving trading elbows.
+First, Portland's Lloyd Neal and George McGinnis squared off, followed by Lucas and Erving trading elbows.
+Then, Dawkins & Gross got into some extracurricular activity battling for a rebound.
+Dawkins punched Gross, then Lucas punched Dawkins, resulting in a bench clearing brawl.

 In Game 3, played on Sunday, May 29, Lucas strode directly to the Philadelphia bench, then startled everybody, including Dawkins, by sticking out his hand for a shake.
 The Blazers had a high scoring attack to win the game.
 Lucas contributed 27 points and 12 rebounds.
 Walton had nine assists, 20 points, and 18 rebounds.
 Twardzik, too, had returned to speed, driving the Portland offense along to a 42-point fourth quarter.
 They won 129–107, closing the series gap to 2–1.

-In Game 4, Portland opened up a quick 17-point lead, then cruised to a 130–98 win.
-Walton was sent to the bench with five fouls in the third.
+In Game 4, Portland opened up a quick 17-point lead, then cruised to a 130–98 win despite Walton being sent to the bench with five fouls in the third.
 With a little more than eight minutes left in Game 5, Portland led 91–69 and the crowd was headed home.
 Erving rallied the Sixers to make it respectable at the end, 110–104.
 He had managed 37 points in the game.
 Gross scored 25 points to lead the Blazers, while Lucas had 20 with 13 rebounds.
 Walton finished with 24 rebounds and 14 points.

-In the sixth and deciding game, Walton had 20 points, 23 rebounds, eight blocks and seven assists.
-The Portland lead was still 12 with half of the fourth quarter left when Erving led his teammates on one final run.
+In the sixth and deciding game, Portland was up by 12 with half of the fourth quarter left when Erving led his teammates on one final run.
 At the four-minute mark, the lead was cut to four, 102–98.
 McGinnis hit a jumper, and the lead was only two points with 18 seconds left.
 The Sixers needed a turnover, and they finally got it from McGinnis, who was able to force a jump ball with Gross.
 With eight seconds remaining, Erving put up a jumper in the lane but missed.
 Free got the ball and lofted a baseline shot and missed too.
 With a second left, McGinnis tried to force a seventh and deciding game but he missed.
-Walton knocked the loose ball away and ripped off his jersey, and hurled it into the crowd.
+Walton, (who had 20 points, 23 rebounds, eight blocks and seven assists) knocked the loose ball away, then when time ran out, ripped off his jersey & hurled it into the crowd.